top of page

 First of all, if you are starting the journey to find the right Dietitian for you, congratulations on starting your journey!

-When it comes to finding the right dietitian, how do you know where to start?
+When it comes to finding the right Dietitian, how do you know where to start?
 Do you ask friends for referrals or look online?
 And once you find someone, what should you look for in a good dietitian-client relationship?
-Read on for tips on how to find the right registered dietitians for your needs and goals.
+Read on for tips on how to find the right Registered Dietitians for your needs and goals.

-What to Look For in Dietitian:
+Steps to Find a Nutritionist Online and What to Look For in a Dietitian

-All Dietitians in Canada must complete an approved university degree, an internship program, pass the national registration exam, and become registered in at least 1 province to work as a Registered Dietitian.
+All Dietitians in Canada must complete an approved university degree, and an internship program, pass the national registration exam, and become registered in at least 1 province to work as a Registered Dietitian.
 All Dietitians in Canada would have extremely similar educations (at least to start their careers).

 In Alberta, Dietitians and Nutritionists are both protected designations and only Dietitians can call themselves Nutritionists.
 However, it’s not the same case in every province!
+At Edge Nutrition, our Dietitians are registered in both Alberta and British Columbia so you may see Registered Dietitian or Nutritionist on our website but it is because we are Registered in Alberta we also call ourselves Nutritionists.

 If you want to work with a Registered Dietitian and you are speaking with a Nutritionist, make sure you clarify whether they are a Dietitian or not.